dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2001.md

 into Excel.

 Okay . . .
-So What’s an Add-In?
+So What's an Add-In?

 Glad you asked.
-An Excel  add-in is something you add to enhance Excel’s functionality.
+An Excel  add-in is something you add to enhance Excel's functionality.
 Some add-ins provide new worksheet functions you can use in formulas;

 other add-ins provide new commands or utilities.
 If the add-in is designed prop-